AMENDED 5/18/2011; 5/1/2013; 4/26/2017*

 Section 5.
 The Treasurer shall serve as the principal financial officer of NABJ-CC.
 S/he shall be responsible for the maintenance and submission of all financial records of NABJ-CC, the submission of monthly financial reports and an annual financial report to the membership, the deposit of funds authorized to NABJ-CC in an account and/or accounts designated by the Board of Directors and the disbursement of funds of the Organization on order from the President and/or the Board.

-d) No check shall be issued without the signature of two of the five voting officers.
+- No check shall be issued without the signature of two of the six voting officers.

 Article VI.
 Duties and Description of the Parliamentarian.

 Section 1.
 The Parliamentarian shall be a non-voting member of the Executive Board.
 The Parliamentarian shall be selected from the Organization’s membership by the President and approved by the Board of Directors.
 The Parliamentarian shall be responsible for ensuring compliance of NABJ-CC to its Bylaws and Constitution, maintaining proper parliamentary procedure and overseeing elections and amendments.

 This provision is not to be construed as a restriction on the Parliamentarian in casting ballots on matters before the Organization.